-Faculty, staff, and students can prevent ergonomic-related injuries by following best practices for working at desks and lab stations, and for lifting and handling materials.
-Environment, Health & Safety (EHS) offers self-service checklists, training, and consultations to help you set up an ergonomically correct work environment to decrease the likelihood of experiencing physical discomfort or injury.
+Faculty, staff and students can prevent ergonomic related injuries by following best practices for working at desks, working in laboratories and for lifting and handling materials.
+Environment, Health and Safety (EHS) offers self-help resources, customized departmental training, and both individual and departmental level consultations to decrease discomfort/injury.

 - Office based ergonomics (20 minutes).
 Please view in presentation mode with enabled content

 - Sit to Stand Office Based best practice (10 minutes).
 Please view in presentation mode with enabled content.